 It can be used due to bad weather or when you’re checking your pack into your flight, definitely great to have.
 There is a hydration pouch inside the main compartment connected to the rear surface.

-It’s large enough to fit a 3L water bladder through the bladder isn’t included.
+It’s large enough to fit a 3L water bladder though the bladder isn’t included.
 When it comes to storage, there are a few options.
 There is a mesh pouch is on the front which those extra items like socks when your pack is full.
-There are external side pockets which can store your torches or water bottles.
+There are external side pockets that can store your torches or water bottles.

 There are shock cords in the front which compensate for the loss of zippered front pockets and improve the carrying capacity.